On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 The Usual Place, 33 Praya, Kennedy Town, Hong Kong

-Polygon Cafe (NOW CLOSED)
+Polygon Cafe (closed)

 Sitting pretty in our very neighbourhood of Sai Ying Pun, Polygon Cafe is the perfect space to while away the hours with a good book.
 They even have a not-so-secret garden, but you’ll have to race to get a seat on the weekends!
 This is definitely one of our favourite cafes in Hong Kong.